hareldigit/starter-kit/README.md

 In the project root:
 - `npm run dev` - Runs both frontend and backend in development mode
 - `npm run install:all` - Installs dependencies for both frontend and backend
+- `npm run format` - Format for both frontend and backend
+-
 In the backend directory:
 - `npm run dev` - Starts the development backend using tsx watch
 - `npm build` - Builds the TypeScript code to JavaScript